ThomasVDP/HypixelModsFoundation/README.md

 That's it, the mod will start working instantly!

 ## Getting Started (for developers)
-This mod's API can be added to your project using JitPack.
+This mod's API can be added to your project using JitPack. (use tag v1.0.0-library) [![](https://jitpack.io/v/ThomasVDP/MinecraftServerModsFoundation.svg)](https://jitpack.io/#ThomasVDP/MinecraftServerModsFoundation)
-[![](https://jitpack.io/v/ThomasVDP/MinecraftServerModsFoundation.svg)](https://jitpack.io/#ThomasVDP/MinecraftServerModsFoundation)

 Your `main instance` should implement the `ServerModBase` interface.